Alena-Nechaeva/share-notes-spa/README.md

 # share-notes-spa
 Simple react app to share notes.
 This project was created with npx create-react-app.
-The application allows to create a note of up to 1000 characters and then share a link.
+The application allows create a note of up to 1000 characters and then share a link.
 The application also allows to search a note in the database.
+App requires open_server, node and other packeges instolled on the computer.